 However, there is one huge drawback to this style of sale.
 In an open auction, the process is open to manipulation.
 For example, Flippa runs a comments section where buyers can discuss the auction, potentially pointing out problems and issues to keep the price down.

-Additionally, everyone knows what is (or isn’t) bid for a site, taking a lot of the negotiation out of the equation.
-Finally, putting a site up for sale and having it not sell doesn’t really leave you in a good bargaining position for future sales.
+Additionally, everyone knows what is (or isn’t) a bid for a site, taking a lot of the negotiation out of the equation.
+Finally, putting a site up for sale and having it not sell doesn’t leave you in a good bargaining position for future sales.

 3.2.
 Listing a “For Sale” Notice

 There are numerous sites where you can list a business for sale to attract leads.
 Some listing sites include GlobalBX, BusinessesForSale, and BizQuest.
 Alternatively, you can announce that you’re looking at selling on your blog, and if anyone is interested, they can contact you for more details.

 Business brokers are agents who help shop around a site.
 These companies typically help find buyers, help set prices, and help with the negotiation process.
 Of course, they also take a cut of the sale!
 Ask your accountant about finding local business brokers who have online experience.

 These guys are an online marketplace for buying and selling online businesses.
 Their clients are usually high-end companies, and they cover transactions that start from five figures and go up.
 They ensure that each sale that goes through them is legit, and they guarantee a scam-free environment.

 These guys provide a unique hands-on approach to selling (or buying) a website in the six-figure price range.
 They offer an evaluation tool to help you get a ballpark price for your site on the fly.

 For more information, check Zach Zorn’s review of Empire Flippers.

 3.3.3 Motion Invest